ibuildthecloud/catgpt/README.md

 # catgpt

+Because I'm lazy and this helps me be lazier.

 This is a command-line tool that uses the OpenAI model to generate text based on user input.

 ## Installation